Paathshaala: Plot

-The situation becomes graver as school management becomes overambitious with its growth and involves media planners in the extracurricular activities.
-This demands the involvement of students in TV reality shows and other media PR activities used for building the school's image in public which starts reflecting on the students' stress levels.
-The pressure on young minds increases incredibly, leading to unexpected and grim consequences.
+The situation turns grave as the school management becomes overambitious with its growth and involves media planners in the extracurricular activities.
+This demands the involvement of students in TV reality shows and other media PR activities used for building the school's image in public.
+Left with no alternative, the teachers comply with the new policies and prepare the students to participate in reality shows and other competitions.
+However, this begins to stress the students, leading to unforeseen ramifications.
+Eventually, with the help of the school peon, Waghmare, Rahul accesses the file that Sahay had received from the school management, and he finally learns the truth.